 Seaman Cook Stanley Cudworth, LT/JX 173181, H.M.
 Trawler "Sea King", Royal Naval Patrol Service

-Stanley Cudworth was born in the Dewsbury area on the 3rd January 1904, the elder son of five children born to Cuthbert Cudworth and Lily Taylor, who married at Earlsheaton Parish Church on the 25th October 1898.
+Stanley Cudworth was born in Ossett on the 3rd January 1904, and baptised at Christ Church, South Ossett on the 5th November 1905.
+He was the elder son of five children born to Cuthbert Cudworth and Lily Taylor, who married at Earlsheaton Parish Church on the 25th October 1898.
 At the time of their marriage Cuthbert, from Middlestown, was a sub-postmaster and 31 years old.
 Lily was 23 years old and was living at Earlsheaton.
 They moved to live in Horbury where they had their first child, but shortly thereafter they moved to Ossett where the other four of their children were born.

 In 1911 Cuthbert, an insurance agent, was living with Lily, a milliner, and their five children, all under the age of 10 years, on Station Road, Ossett.

 Stanley Cudworth married Gertrude Annie Popple in late 1928 at Scarborough and they had three children; Derek ( born summer 1929), James (born late 1930) and Donald (born summer 1933).
 In 1939 the couple were living with her parents at 6, Lower Clark Street, Scarborough with their three children.